 The MIND diet was developed in a study published in 2015 and led by the late Martha Clare Morris, then professor of epidemiology and director of the Section on Nutrition and Nutritional Epidemiology at Rush University in the United States.
 The acronym MIND stands for Mediterranean-DASH Intervention for Neurodegenerative Delay.
-This diet is inspired by the Mediterranean diet and the DASH diet, both of which have been studied to slow cognitive decline, but make changes based on the scientific literature on nutrition and the brain.
-These changes focus on foods that have been linked to cognitive benefits through research.
+This diet is inspired by the Mediterranean diet and the DASH diet, both of which have been studied to slow cognitive decline, but makes changes based on scientific literature related to nutrition and the brain.
+These changes emphasize foods that have been linked to cognitive benefits through research.
 The goal of the MIND diet is to prevent cognitive decline.

 Research and the MIND diet

-As previously mentioned, the MIND diet was developed by Martha Clare Morris in a study funded by the National Institute on Aging.
+As mentioned earlier, the MIND diet was developed by Martha Clare Morris during a study funded by the National Institute on Aging.
 The results of this study of 960 participants suggest that the MIND diet significantly slows cognitive decline with age.

 Another study, also published in 2015 and led by Martha Clare Morris, looked at the link between three diets (DASH,Mediterranean and MIND) and the incidence of Alzheimer's disease.
-The results of this prospective study involving 923 participants aged 58 to 98 and followed on average for 4.5 years suggest that strong adherence to the three regimens may help reduce the risk of developingAlzheimer's disease and that moderate adherence to the MIND diet may also help reduce the risk of developing this disease.
+The results of this prospective study involving 923 participants aged 58 to 98 years and followed for an average of 4.5 years suggest that strong adherence to the three diets may help reduce the risk of developingAlzheimer's disease and that moderate adherence to the MIND diet may also help reduce the risk of developing this condition.